List of Marvel Comics characters: B: Bulldozer

-Marci Camp

 Bullet

-Bullet (Buck Cashman) is a character in Marvel Comics.
-He first appeared in Daredevil #250 (January 1988), and was created by Ann Nocenti and John Romita Jr. A covert agent of the US government, he wears a facemask while acting as a mercenary.
+Bullet (Buck Cashman) is a character appearing in Marvel Comics.
+He first appeared in Daredevil #250 (January 1988), and was created by Ann Nocenti and John Romita Jr. A covert agent of the United States government, he wears a facemask while acting as a mercenary.

 He participates in a scheme on the Kingpin's behalf.
 Bullet has the environmental protection organization "Save the Planet" bombed in a terrorist fashion then "arrested" the supposed saboteur who is released through legal maneuvering, and killed a man in toxic waste and framed the Save the Planet environmentalists.
-Matt Murdock/Daredevil confronted Bullet both times, and the two fought.
+Matt Murdock / Daredevil confronted Bullet both times, and the two fought.
 Bullet realized that Daredevil was the man who fought him previously but does not know the costumed crimefighter's true identity.
-Bullet confessed to his crimes to the police but made a single phone call to which all charges against him are dropped and he's released.
-He is also the father of Lance Cashman who he supports despite of his activites and usually leave at his place alone, and has Lance frequently lie to alibi his father.
+Bullet confessed to his crimes to the police but made a single phone call to which all charges against him are dropped and he is released.
+He is also the father of Lance Cashman who he supports despite his activities and usually leave at his place alone, and has Lance frequently lie to alibi his father.

 Bullet joined criminals recruited by Typhoid Mary in an assault alongside Bushwacker, Ammo and the Wildboys that nearly killed Daredevil.
 Daredevil later decided to get revenge on Bullet, tracking Lance and helped against some bullies, earning Lance's trust.
 Lance managed to convince Daredevil to not fight his father, but Bullet misunderstood and believed Daredevil threatened Lance and the two fought before Lance stopped the fight.
 Bullet admitted actually liking Daredevil, attacking previously only because he had been hired to.
 Bullet is later hired for the Kingpin's interests to buy land that would rise in value with a highway's construction, intimidating constructor Mr. Zeng to not help Ben Urich to which Daredevil is asked to help and publicly fought Bullet who relinquished the fight.
 Bullet is also having contempt for Gloria, Lance's mother who rarely accepts responsibilities to stay with Lance.